filecoin-project/lotus/documentation/en/api-v0-methods-miner.md

 It is recommended to set a maximum concurrency to avoid extreme IO pressure if the storage subsystem has a large amount of deals.

-It returns the result for each shard it attempted to initialize.
+It returns a stream of events to report progress.

 Perms: write